AherRahul/portfolio-v1/content/articles/beginner-to-advance-nodejs-1-8.md

 1. JavaScript is both an interpreted and compiled language, benefiting from various optimizations.
 2. Read blogs of v8 website

-And thats all for this session, I'm **Ashutosh Anand Tiwari,** and I'm writing digital notes on Nodejs.
+And thats all for this session, I'm **Ashutosh Anand Tiwari,** and I'm writing digital notes on NodeJs.
 If you enjoy these notes, please share them with your friends.
 If you find any errors or have improvements, feel free to contribute by clicking edit icon on top bar of this page[.](https://heyashu.in/admin) If you're interested in writing the next episode's notes, [visit this link](https://heyashu.in/admin).
 Let's learn together!
 Also, please consider giving a star to [this repo](https://github.com/ashumsd7/heyashu/tree/main/src/data).
 For any queries, [let's connect here](https://topmate.io/aat/1148709/pay).
 Thank you…

 Thank you so much for reading.
 If you found it valuable, consider subscribing for more such content every week.
 If you have any questions or suggestions, please email me your comments or feel free to improve it.